Unmasked Protesters Storm Huntington Beach After California Governor’s Closure

 She claimed that We Have Rights had simply capitalized on the grassroots outrage Newsom provoked with his order, which he issued after crowds packed the coastline last weekend in defiance of the need for social distancing amid a global pandemic that has killed more than 2,000 Californians and another 60,000 Americans.

-WeHaveRights.com calls itself without any backup “the biggest movement in California” was first registered just two weeks ago.
+WeHaveRights.com, which calls itself without any backup “the biggest movement in California,” was first registered just two weeks ago.

-Reign claimed her organization, which she characterized as an umbrella group encompassing multiple pro-reopening factions in California, has a wealthy beneficiary—though she would not say who.
+Reign claimed her organization, which she characterized as an umbrella group encompassing multiple pro-reopening factions in California, has a wealthy benefactor—though she would not say who.

 “There’s a lot of powerful people behind this, and we can get things done,” she insisted.